The Popcorn Beach in Fuerteventura

 Ferries to Fuerteventura

-- Ferry from Tenerife to Fuerteventura: The Tenerife - Fuerteventura route is serviced by Naviera Armas, Trasmediterránea, and Fred Olsen Express.
-There are 15 weekly crossings and it takes 7-11 hours to reach the island.
+- Ferry from Tenerife to Fuerteventura: The Tenerife - Fuerteventura route is usually serviced by Naviera Armas, Fred.
+Olsen Express and Trasmediterránea.
+It takes 5-16 hours to reach the island.

-- Ferry from Gran Canaria to Fuerteventura: There are around 32 weekly crossings from Gran Canaria to Fuerteventura.
-The itinerary is serviced by Fred Olsen Express, Naviera Armas, and Trasmediterránea and the trip duration ranges from 2h 15min to 7 hours.
+- Ferry from Gran Canaria to Fuerteventura: There are around 3 daily ferry crossings from Gran Canaria to Fuerteventura.
+The itinerary is serviced by Fred.
+Olsen Express, Naviera Armas and Trasmediterránea, and the trip duration ranges from 2 to 7 hours.